-As school lets out for summer break, Luso Clemens finds himself cleaning his school's library instead of enjoying fun in the sun.
-His fate, constructed only by recklessness, sees him absorbed in a dusty old book after he writes his name in it.
-A portal to the magical land of Ivalice thrusts him right into the heart of battle, and Luso has no choice but to join the ranks of Clan Gully.
-With a mysterious revgaji named Cid leading the clan, Luso quickly gets wrapped around twists and turns beyond his grasp.
+As school lets out for summer break, Luso Clemens finds himself halted from enjoying his time off due to his knack for tardiness and misbehavior in class.
+Luso is ordered to aid Mr.Randell in the cleaning of the school library .
+His fate, constructed only by his own recklessness, sees him absorbed in a dusty old book after he writes his name in it.
+A portal to the magical land of Ivalice thrusts him right into the heart of battle and Luso has no choice but to join the ranks of Clan Gully.
+With a mysterious Revgaji named Cid leading the clan, Luso quickly gets wrapped around twists and turns beyond his grasp.
 The quest to return home is strewn with conflicting feelings and tough decisions; turbulent times are aplenty.
 Familiar characters and familiar worlds may line the setting, but only Luso's fate may line the pages of the Grimoire.

 Like previous releases, Final Fantasy Tactics A2 (FFTA2) utilizes a turn-based tactics mechanic outlined on a grid.
 Based on their speed statistic, units will take turns moving and attacking from fastest to slowest.
 If a unit does not move or attack, their next turn will come quicker.
 Each unit has limitations involving their move space, attack range and overall stat growth; most of which depends on the job and the base level.
 Battles take the form of quests issued at pubs located throughout the world.
 Examples include escort missions, item finding quests, field-clearing battles, etc. Most battles and quests usually involve depleting the enemy's HP down to zero.
 In addition to accepting quests, certain ones may have a time limit attached to them; plot-based quests exclude the limit.